 The distinctive feature of the proposed model is a dependence of the fluid exchange between the fracture and ambient permeable rock on the fluid pressure inside the fracture.
-For the simplification of the fluid exchange description, firstly, we suppose that the pore and fracturing fluids are Newtonian liquids with the same properties, i.e., viscosity μ and compressibility c_t are identical; secondly, we apply a one-dimensional approach.
-The fluid exchange rate g(r, t) is coupled with the fracture propagation history and the history of fluid pressure.
+For the simplification of the fluid exchange description, firstly, we suppose that the pore and fracturing fluids are Newtonian liquids with the same properties, i.e., viscosity μ and total compressibility c_t are identical; secondly, we apply a one-dimensional approach.
+The fluid exchange rate g(r,t) is coupled with the fracture propagation history and the history of fluid pressure.
 In addition, it depends on pore fluids properties, porosity φ_r , reservoir permeability k, and the far-field pore fluid pressure p_o .
-By including the pressure dependence of the fluid exchange, we potentially allow pore fluid to inflow into the fracture in the near-tip region under the condition that the fluid pressure $p_f(r, t)$ becomes less than the pore pressure p_o in that zone.
+By including the pressure dependence of the fluid exchange, we potentially allow pore fluid to inflow into the fracture in the near-tip region under the condition that the fluid pressure $p_f(r,t)$ becomes less than the pore pressure p_o in that zone.
 The pore fluid volume flowed into the fracture eventually leaks out from the fracture.
 This leads to the establishment of the circulation zone, in which the total leak-in and leak-off are balanced.
-Since the pore fluid is allowed to flow into dynamically depressurised fracture tip region, the fluid and fracture fronts coincide, i.e. there is no near-tip lag filled by saturated vapour [Garagash and Detournay, 2000].
+Since the pore fluid is allowed to flow into dynamically depressurised fracture tip region, the fluid and fracture fronts coincide.